-and become the reference point for clear diamond terminology aimed at benefiting consumer confidence in diamonds.
-The revised IDC rules include terminology that broadens the range of descriptors that can be used for gem-quality diamonds that have been created in laboratory or factory, and to date have been referred to as "synthetic."
-This revision has been reflected in the 2008 RJC Code of Practices.
+In 2008, the International Diamond Council (IDC) published revised International Rules for Grading Polished Diamonds.
+Since their initial publication in 1978, the IDC rules have been recognised by CIBJO and become the reference point for clear diamond terminology.
+The revised IDC rules include terminology that broadens the range of descriptors that can be used for gem-quality diamonds that have been created in a laboratory or factory, and to date have been referred to as "synthetic."
+This revision has been reflected in the RJC Code of Practices.